AditiDey/Digit-recognition/README.md

 Digit Recognition.ipynb - This file loads the data, preprocesses the image into Non linear Model readable image.
 The SVM layer model has  2 layers - RGF AND POLY.
 The input is taken as an image and output is given as a label from (0-9).
 It can also predict a handwritten image drawn in Paint and give output as a label.

-  The webapp is made with Gradio, which is an open source python library which lets us create customizable UI components.

 Steps of Execution: